 The guide decided on doing the tour in English as the majority were English speakers or at least would understand English the easiest.
 He guided us up the narrow stairs to a room with an open skylight.
 The ceiling around the skylight was ornamental wood and painted with in red, green and navy blue.
 We had to duck our heads to walk though the door into the next room, this was deliberately so that everybody would bow in front of the lord of the house.
 The doors were an aqua green and intricately carved with flowers and leaves, as was the arch of the doorway.
 The ceiling of the next room was painted with colourful ornaments.
 Our tour guide explained what the various colours symbolise: white for god or peace, green for paradise, blue for protection and red for wealth and luck.
 Jerome listened curiously to the tales our guide told us but I could also see that he was eager to go to the top of the tower.

-Soon enough we climbed the last few steps and found ourselves outside on the roof.
+Soon enough we climbed the last few steps and found ourselves outside on the roof, above Secret Garden.
 Towering above the surrounding buildings, we stepped onto some wooden steps to one side so we got an even better view.
 In the distance we could see the snow covered mountains, they looked majestic against the blue sky.
 Our guide explained to us that none of the houses in the Medina are allowed to be higher than three stories.
 This privilege belongs only to the mosque towers (the Koutoubia tower was the tallest), which we could see popping up between the many rooftops and satellite dishes.
 We looked out on a sea of concrete and tiled roofs, interrupted only by a few palm trees.
 Outside the walls of the Medina, in the new town, the buildings are permitted to be seven stories high.
 The guide offered to take some souvenir shots of our little groups and then we returned via the stairs to the ground floor.

 We walked along the green tiled path, through the exotic garden and left this peaceful retreat behind us in exchange of the craziness of the souk.